nonfx/terrarium/readme/public_doc/PLATFORM/platform.md

+---
+title: "Terrarium Platform Template & Framework Documentation"
+slug: "terrarium-platform-template-framework-doc"
+excerpt: "A guide to creating Terrarium Platform Templates using the Terrarium Platform Framework."
+hidden: false
+category: 64fad762908a8c005066ee0a
+---

 # Terrarium Platform Template & Framework Documentation

 The Terrarium project introduces a suite of tools aimed to assist DevOps professionals in creating reusable Terraform templates.
 Central to these tools is the Terrarium Platform Template and Framework.
 This document will guide you through the process of creating a Terrarium Platform Template using the framework.

 ## Terrarium Platform Template

-The Terrarium Platform Template, henceforth referred to as the 'Platform', is a Terraform template written in HashiCorp Language (HCL) using the Terrarium Platform Framework.
+The Terrarium Platform Template, henceforth referred to as the 'Platform,' is a Terraform template written in HashiCorp Language (HCL) using the Terrarium Platform Framework.
 This template helps implement Terrarium dependency interfaces, ensuring that your code remains modular and reusable.

 ### Terrarium Dependency Interface

 Terrarium dependency interfaces act as a contract between application developers and DevOps professionals, enabling the specification of application dependencies.
 They streamline the process of injecting Infrastructure as Code (IaC) dependencies, significantly simplifying app development.
-For Dependency interface format, refer the component heading in platform metadata documentation [here](../../src/pkg/metadata/platform), and for the app dependency format, [click here](../../src/pkg/metadata/app).
+For Dependency interface format, refer to the component heading in platform metadata documentation [here](../../src/pkg/metadata/platform), and for the app dependency format, [click here](../../src/pkg/metadata/app).

 ## Terrarium Platform Framework